saylordotorg/course_bio305/Unit01.md

+---
+layout: default
+title: "BIO305: Genetics"
+course_description: "An examination of various topics in genetics, focusing on DNA, genes, and chromosomes.
+Topics include: crosses, mitosis and meiosis, protein synthesis, linkage, chromosome mapping, anomalies and disorders, and genetics technology and tools."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Mendelian Genetics** <span id="1"></span>
 *This first unit consists of an overview of Gregor Mendel’s ideas about genetics, published in 1886.
 Mendel discovered that the traits of a